This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 RV Insurance vs. RV Travel Insurance

 RV travel insurance (optional, coverage varies) can cover trip cancellation/interruption, emergency medical expenses away from home, emergency evacuation, and sometimes roadside assistance beyond what your RV policy includes.
-This is especially relevant for long trips, international travel (Mexico, Canada), or full-timers where the "home" is the RV.
+It's especially worth considering for long trips, international travel (Mexico, Canada), or full-timers where the RV is home.

 Trip Cancellation and Interruption Coverage